sagemath/trac_to_gh/Issue 9977.md

 # Issue 9977: Add a test for the maths library in the 'prereq' script.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9978

 Original creator: drkirkby